tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 `https://mathswe-cookie-consent.tobiasbriones-dev.workers.dev`, where it'll
 receive allowed MathSwe client requests via the method `POST`.

+The server will reject any requests from other domains (including Postman tests) with a `Forbidden 403` status.

 The [Cookie Consent v0.1.0 documentation](https://github.com/mathswe/legal/tree/v0.1.0/cookie-consent#cookie-consent-1)
 has further details to integrate it with a client.